bellhyve/zelta/README.md

 zelta
 ```

-See the [https://github.com/bellhyve/zelta/blob/main/zelta.conf](configuration example) for more details.
+See the [configuration example](https://github.com/bellhyve/zelta/blob/main/zelta.conf) for more details.

 ## zmatch